simon599/MTE544_Group26/README.md

 ROS 2 provides some packages that allow to perform mapping of the environment.
 This utilized SLAM (Simultaneous Localization and Mapping) provided by the Nav2 package.
 This will be very useful for the later labs, it will be especially needed for LAB-3 and LAB-4.

+**Either** complete this part in lab with the TurtleBot4 or in simulation with the TurtleBot3 (if you run out of time in lab).
+If your VM is slow, go ahead and use the lab PC.

 In real world with TurtleBot4:

 See also this link for more details in [turtlebot4 manual](https://turtlebot.github.io/turtlebot4-user-manual/tutorials/generate_map.html):